Call Now 866.523.4167

 - Lucy G.

-When you or someone you love is hurt in a tanker truck accident, we recommend you call a truck accident attorney immediately.
+When you or someone you love is hurt in a tanker truck accident, we recommend you call a Texas truck accident attorney immediately.
 Trucking companies almost always have a head start.
 The company and its insurer will send out investigators right away, and of course, they have control of important evidence: the truck.

 To hold your own against the trucking company and its insurer, a qualified lawyer should represent your interests.
 We immediately take steps to protect your interests, including sending the relevant parties Preservation of Evidence letters.